lanl/nfs-utility-suite/README.md

 XDR normally uses snake_case for type names, while Rust uses CamelCase.
 This library makes no attempt to rename types to conform to the Rust style.
-I recommend using CamelCase names in the XDR specs that you write, so that the generatecd Rust code will be idiomatic.
+I recommend using CamelCase names in the XDR specs that you write, so that the generated Rust code will be idiomatic.

 ## Protocol Definitions